About Web Indexing

 - The indexing work will be done completely off-site

-- The index will be delivered as either a single HTML file or series of files
+- The index will be delivered as either a single HTML file or series of files or modified digital publication

 - The index project will have a deadline requiring less than full-time work to create (4 hours or less in a day, 20 hours or less than a week)